Galois connection: (Monotone) Galois connection

 In this situation, F is called the lower adjoint of G and G is called the upper adjoint of F. Mnemonically, the upper/lower terminology refers to where the function application appears relative to ≤.
 The term "adjoint" refers to the fact that monotone Galois connections are special cases of pairs of adjoint functors in category theory as discussed further below.
-Other terminology encountered here is left adjoint (resp. right adjoint) for the lower (resp. upper) adjoint.
+Other terminology encountered here is left adjoint (respectively right adjoint) for the lower (respectively upper) adjoint.

 An essential property of a Galois connection is that an upper/lower adjoint of a Galois connection uniquely determines the other: